vtereshkov/xdpw/README.md

 * The compiler is self-hosting
 * Functions can return arrays, records or sets (Delphi style)
 * Functions can be called as procedures (Delphi style)
+* Parameters can have default values (Delphi style)
 * The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
 * Single-line comments (`//`) are supported (Delphi style)